Over the Last 20 Years of Streamer Fishing I’ve Encountered Many Different Situations

 With a little less weight it is much easier on your arm and shoulder so you will last longer.
 It's also much safer.

 I guide around 180 days a year and not everyone I take fishing is an expert, which is why I started to tie with less weight.
 Most anglers can cast a well-balanced fly but the moment the weight overrides the fly’s material it becomes a very difficult cast, which is more of a lob than a cast.
-Rods will break and I’ve seen a baseball cap stapled to a fisherman’s head with a heavy fly.
+Rods will break and I’ve seen a baseball cap stapled to an angler’s head with a heavy fly.

 Most of the time, in fast water, fish are pinned to the banks.